 In the past few decades, beautiful big wind turbines have been popping up in breezy locations throughout the world.

-The wind is clearly a powerful source of energy, and a few years ago, it was realised that it could be used to charge up mobile phones.
+The wind is clearly a powerful source of energy, and a few years ago, it was realised that it could be used to charge up cell phones.

 Fear not, you don’t need to stand next to a stream or out in swirling wind, as the Waterlily Turbine Charger comes with extra long USB cables.

-It can be used to charge a wide number of mobile devices, including cameras, GPS devices, tablets, portable battery banks, and of course smartphones.
+It can be used to charge a wide number of cell devices, including cameras, GPS devices, tablets, portable battery banks, and of course smartphones.

 Using Fruit and Vegetables